clcoffey/innershift.github.io/content/english/_index.md

 call_to_action:
   enable : true
-  title : "Begin Your InnerShift" content : "Book a 90-minute donation-based Alignment Call and create space for real change."
+  title : "Begin Your InnerShift" content : "Book a 30-minute free Alignment Call and create space for real change."
   button:
     enable : true
     label : "Book a Session"